 FAMILY SIZE TAX CREDIT-This credit provides benefits to individuals and families at incomes up to 133 percent of the threshold amount based on the federal poverty level.
-The 2022 threshold amount is \$13,590 for a family size of one, \$18,310 for a family of two, \$23,030 for a family of three, and \$27,750 for a family of four or more.
+The 2024 threshold amount is \$15,060 for a family size of one, \$20,440 for a family of two, \$25,820 for a family of three, and \$31,200 for a family of four or more.

-INTERNAL REVENUE CODE DATE-HB 8 updated KRS 141.010(21) to change the Internal Revenue Code (IRC) reference date from December 31, 2018, to December 31, 2021, for purposes of computing corporation and individual income taxes.
+INTERNAL REVENUE CODE DATE-HB 8 updated KRS 141.010(21) to change the Internal Revenue Code (IRC) reference date from December 31, 2022, to December 31, 2023, for purposes of computing corporation and individual income taxes.
 However, taxpayers who placed property into service after September 10, 2001, are required to compute Kentucky depreciation under IRC Section 168 according to the provisions in effect on December 31, 2001.
-Taxpayers who placed property into service after September 10, 2001, but before January 1, 2020, are required to compute the expense deduction under IRC Section 179 according to provisions in effect on December 31, 2001.
+Taxpayers who placed property into service after September 10, 2001, are required to compute the expense deduction under IRC Section 179 according to provisions in effect on December 31, 2001.
+Taxpayers who placed property into service on or after January 1, 2020, are required to compute the expense deduction under IRC Section 179 according to provisions in effect on December 31, 2001.
+Taxpayers who placed property into service on or after January 1, 2020, are required to compute the expense deduction under IRC Section 179 according to provisions in effect on December 31, 2001.
+Taxpayers who placed property into service on or after January 1, 2020, are required to compute the expense deduction under IRC Section 179 according to provisions in effect on December 31, 2001.
 Taxpayers who placed property into service on or after January 1, 2020, are required to compute the expense deduction under IRC Section 179 according to provisions in effect on December 31, 2003, except that the phase-out provisions of IRC Section 179, limiting the qualifying investment in property, shall not apply.